What Is My Workers' Compensation Case Worth?

 If you have been injured in a workplace accident in Georgia, you are probably wondering how much your workers’ compensation claim could be worth.
 Fortunately, you don’t have to deal with your workplace injury or illness on your own.

-You can count on Gary Martin Hays & Associates for vigorous, bold legal representation in your workplace injury case.
+You can count on Gary Martin Hays & Associates for vigorous and bold legal representation in your workplace injury case.
 Call 1-800-898-HAYS right now.
-Our experienced attorneys know how to gather all the relevant facts, and we won't be intimidated by insurance company pressure.
+Our knowledgeable attorneys know how to gather all the relevant facts, and we won't be intimidated by insurance company pressure.

-- What lead to your injuries?
+- What led to your injuries?
 Who caused them?

 - Are any injuries permanent?

 - How much work have you missed?
 How much longer will you be out?